The computational inevitability of life: self-replication under resource-bounded nested algorithmic probability: Formalization and empirical results

-Let's denote the metric derived in the last section as:
+Let's denote the resource-bounded algorithmic probability derived in the last section as:

-This scalable notation considers fixed length programs and output data, no inputs and a specific Turing machine $U$.
-Thus, the set cardinalities $|x^1|=|x^0|=2^l$ and individual length of the string $|x^1_j|=|x^0_i|=l$.
+$\xi^{01}$ denotes the algorithmic probability of the set of output strings $x^0$ and is based on considering a uniform distribution of the set of programs $x^1$.
+We drop the subscript $\mathcal{A}$ for brevity, but all results should be interpreted as having a dependence on the automata.
+This scalable notation considers fixed-length programs and output data, no inputs, and a specific automata $\mathcal{A}$.
+Thus, the set cardinalities are $|X^1|=|X^0|=2^l$.
+Individual lengths of the strings, $x^1 \in X^1$ and $x^0 \in X^0$ are $l(x^1)=l(x^0)=l$.

-$\xi^{01}$ implies the algorithmic probability of the set of strings $x^0$ is based on considering a uniform distribution of the set of programs $x^1$.
-In general, this is a many-to-one mapping, thus not all strings in $x^0$ in generated by running programs of same size.
-These strings are algorithmically random, and are shown as the striped annulus in Fig.~\ref{fig:level01}.
+In general, this is a many-to-one mapping; thus, not all strings in $X^0$ are generated by running programs of the same size.
+The strings that are algorithmically random are not part of the set $X^0$ and are shown as the striped annulus in Figure~\ref{fig:level01}.

-The core motivation behind shifting to the universal distribution from a uniform distribution is based on the idea that simpler shorter theories are more probable.
-Our fixed-length program (model/hypothesis) formulation seem to not allow shorter programs to have more weight.
-Yet, there will be more programs nevertheless to generate a simple data, e.g. $0101010101010101$ can be either generated by looping $01$ for 8 times, or $0101$ for 4 times or $01010101$ twice.
-Whichever is the most efficient of these 3 programs would print the output and reach an attractor state early.
-What matters to us is the frequency of programs (as in the CTM), not at what stage in the computation of our $t$ steps it reached a stable attractor state.
-So even within same length programs we expect an non-uniform distribution as we do for the data.
+The set of algorithmic probabilities $\xi^{01}$ for all $X$ is the resource-bounded approximation of Solomonoff's universal (prior probability) distribution.
+The core motivation of algorithmic information theory to define the universal distribution from a uniform distribution is based on the idea that simpler, shorter theories are more probable.
+Our fixed-length program (model/hypothesis) formulation does not seem to allow shorter programs to have more weight.
+Yet, there will be more programs to generate simple data; e.g., $0101010101010101$ can be generated by looping $01$ 8 times, $0101$ 4 times, or $01010101$ twice.
+Whichever of these 3 programs is most efficient would print the output and reach a halting state early.
+What matters is the frequency of programs (as in the CTM), not at what stage in the computation of our $t$ steps it reached a stable attractor state.
+So even within the same length programs, we expect a non-uniform distribution as we do for the data.

-Now we can pose the question: \textit{why should all programs be considered equiprobably?} Considering a higher hierarchy of meta-programming, there is some physical process that generates that program on the program part of the tape of an UTM.
-Normally, for the standard definition of algorithmic probability, it is considered an unbiased coin flip, or the infinite programming monkey theorem.
-Since the universal distribution is not known apriori, there is no other preference than an uniform distribution to start with.
+Now we can pose the question: `Why should all programs be considered equiprobably?'
+Considering a higher hierarchy of meta-programming, there is some physical process that generates that program on the automata's program tape.
+Normally, in the standard definition of algorithmic probability, it is considered an unbiased coin flip or the infinite-programming-monkey theorem.
+Since the universal distribution is not known a priori, there is no other preference than a uniform distribution to start with.